Shenn299/HEIGVD-amtBootcampApp/README.md

 | PATCH  | Identical as POST, but with additional 404 NOT FOUND, if id provided don't exist |
 | DELETE | 404 NOT FOUND, if id provided don't exist.                                       |

+Moreover, a 500 INTERNAL SERVER ERROR is returned if database isn't reachable.

 ## Architecture diagram
 ![](./img/diagram.png)